MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-L-Rural-BusinessCooperative-Service-Rural-Housing-Service-Rural-Utilities-Service-Department-Agriculture/part-5001-Guaranteed-Loans/subpart-A-General-Provisions/section-5001.3.md

 *Feasibility study* means a report including an opinion or finding conducted by an independent qualified consultant(s) evaluating the economic, market, technical, financial, and management feasibility of the proposed project or operation in terms of its expectation for success as outlined in appendix A to subpart D of this part.

-*Federal debt* means debt owed to the Federal Government that is subject to collection under the Debt Collection Improvement Act.
+*Federal debt* means debt owed to the Federal Government that is subject to collection under the Debt Collection Improvement Act of 1996, 31 U.S.C.
+3701, *et seq.*

 *Federal fiscal year* means the 12-month period beginning October 1 of each year and ends on September 30 of the following year; it is designated by the calendar year in which it ends.